achaljoshi/converterapp/WORKFLOW.md

-# ConverterApp Workflow Reference
+# Test Accelerator Workflow Reference

-This document describes the main business and technical workflows in the ConverterApp system.
+This document describes the main business and technical workflows in the Test Accelerator system.
 Use this as a reference for onboarding, development, and process understanding.

 ---